 Basic problems in marketing management and the marketing mix elements of product, price and promotion and distribution are presented in the context of a dynamic global environment.
 The impact of the legal, political, social, ethical, technological, economic, and competitive factors upon marketing activities are discussed.
-(Fall - Spring).
+Includes Marketing Plan project.
+(Fall/Spring).
 Prerequisites: ENG101; ECO101 or ECO110 or ECO111.

 MKE321 - Principles of Advertising (3 cr.)

 Advertising from the advertiser's perspective.
 Explores advertising strategy, media strategy, creative ad development, advertising research and budgeting.
 Includes advertising campaign project.
 (Fall/Spring).
 Prerequisite: MKE290.

 Application of management theories to the sales force, with particular emphasis on sales force organization, selection, recruitment, training, motivation, compensation, supervision and performance evaluation.
 (Fall/Spring).
 Prerequisite: MKE290.